My Forking Life

 How to make Southern Cornbread

 • Preheat oven to 425 degrees Fahrenheit.
-Place 1 Tbsp of butter in a 10-inch cast-iron skillet and place in the oven on the middle rack for 5 minutes or until the butter has melted.
+Place 1 tablespoon of butter in a 10-inch cast-iron skillet and place in the oven on the middle rack for 5 minutes or until the butter has melted.

 • Remove from oven and swirl butter to spread across the bottom of the skillet.